dboatengg/context-api-tutorial/README.md

 ## Conclusion

 React Context API is a powerful tool for managing state in a React application.
 With its simple API and ability to provide data to child components without prop drilling, it can make your code more efficient and easier to maintain.
-If you're interested in learning more, be sure to check out the article associated with this repository!
+If you're interested in learning more, be sure to check out the article.